How To Pick Healthy Food That You Love

 When I visit a doctor, the staff often hands me a written summary of my visit.
 The last time I saw one it included a calculation of my Body Mass Index (BMI).
 That’s a single number that classifies you as Normal (practically never), Overweight, Obese or whatever.

 It should be obvious that a number based on nothing but weight and height cannot apply to everyone.
 Muscle is heavier than fat, so if you exercise a lot your BMI will go up – but that doesn’t mean you are necessarily overweight!
 Similarly, if you are older and hence more likely to acquire medical problems, a higher BMI actually improves your chance of survival.
-There’s more info on that in this blog post:
+There’s more info in this blog post:

 While it’s OK to consider BMI as one ingredient, it’s not the only factor you should use in setting a personal weight target.
 You should also consider your physical fitness, age, chronic medical problems and general health.
 And if you plan a program of significantly changing your weight, you should certainly consult with your doctor first.